Geography of Kyrgyzstan

-Kyrgyzstan is a landlocked nation in Central Asia, west of the People's Republic of China.
-Less than a seventh the size of Mongolia, at 199,951 square kilometers, Kyrgyzstan is one of the smaller Central Asian states.
+Kyrgyzstan is a landlocked nation in Central Asia, with an area of 199,951 km².
 The national territory extends about 900 km from east to west and 410 km from north to south.

-Kyrgyzstan is bordered on the east and southeast by China, on the north by Kazakhstan, on the west by Uzbekistan and on the south by Tajikistan.
-The borders with Uzbekistan and Tajikistan in the Fergana Valley are rather difficult.
+Kyrgyzstan is bordered on the east and southeast by China, on the north by Kazakhstan, on the west by Uzbekistan, and on the south by Tajikistan.
+The borders with Uzbekistan and Tajikistan in the Fergana Valley are rather complicated.
 One consequence of the Stalinist division of Central Asia into five republics is that many ethnic Kyrgyz people do not live in Kyrgyzstan.
 Three enclaves, legally part of the territory of Kyrgyzstan but geographically removed by several kilometers, have been established, two in Uzbekistan and one in Tajikistan.

 The terrain of Kyrgyzstan is dominated by the Tian Shan and Pamir mountain systems, which together occupy about 65% of national territory.
 The Alay range portion of the Tian Shan system dominates the southwestern crescent of the country, and, to the east, the main Tian Shan range runs along the boundary between southern Kyrgyzstan and China before extending farther east into China's Xinjiang Uygur Autonomous Region.
 Kyrgyzstan's average elevation is 2750 m, ranging from 7439 m at Peak Jengish Chokusu to 394 m in the Fergana Valley near Osh.
 Almost 90% of the country lies more than 1500 m above sea level.